abhi-soni/domain-info/README.md

 - Displays the information in an easy-to-read format.
 - Feature to copy data to clipboard via single click.
 - User can see the Explored URLs history.
+- It's an PWA (Progressive Web App) and can be installed on mobile devices.

 ## Installation